top of page

 General schedule: Please note that each day’s schedule might vary according to which locations we visit that day, how long we shoot, and what the weather conditions are like.
 Flexibility is key to successful outdoor photography, so expect that plans might change.
 Generally, we will photograph every sunrise and sunset, as well as many times during the day in between, including stops for photography when we have travel days.

-March 23: We travel from Salta to the Quebrada de las Conchas, a beautiful desert area just outside of the town of Cafayate, which is nestled in the heart of one of Argentina's best wine-producing regions.
-Overnight in Cafayate.
+February 23: We travel from Salta to the Quebrada de las Conchas, a beautiful desert area just outside of the town of Cafayate, which is nestled in the heart of one of Argentina's best wine-producing regions.
+Overnight in Cafayate at a beautiful winery.

-March 24: We travel from Cafayate to El Peñón, and photograph sunset at Campo de Piedra Pómez, a massive pumice stone field.
+February 24: We travel from Cafayate to El Peñón, and photograph sunset at Campo de Piedra Pómez, a massive pumice stone field.
+We're in a very remote area; our lodging in El Peñón is basic but clean and comfortable.

-March 25: We spend the morning and evening photographing in and near Campo de Piedra Pómez.
-This is an amazing area, and there is plenty for us to photograph!
+February 25-26: We spend each morning and evening photographing in and near Campo de Piedra Pómez.
+This is an amazing area, and there is plenty for us to photograph.
+In addition to the pumice stones, we'll photograph sand dunes, volcanoes, and a colorful lake while we are here.

-March 27: We travel to Tolar Grande, exploring and photographing Laguna Verde and Arita Cone along the way.
+February 27: After a morning shoot, we travel to Tolar Grande, exploring and photographing Ojos de Campo and Arita Cone along the way.

-March 28: From Tolar Grande, we photograph the surrounding Red Hills and Labyrinth Desert.
+February 28: From Tolar Grande, we photograph Arita Cone and the surrounding Red Hills and Labyrinth Desert.
+Lodging in Tolar Grande is basic but clean and comfortable.

-March 29: After photographing sunrise in the Labyrinth Desert, we travel to Purmamarca, photographing the Salinas Grandes salt pan for sunset on the way.
+March 1: After photographing sunrise in the Red Hills, we travel to Purmamarca, photographing the Salinas Grandes salt pan for sunset on the way.
+We're back in civilization; we stay at a stunning hacienda hotel.

-March 31: We depart for our departure flights from Salta Airport.
+March 3: In the morning, we depart for our departure flights from Salta Airport in the afternoon.

 Lodging and meals: Lodging, meals, water, and soft drinks are included in the tour price.
 Alcoholic beverages and tips are the responsibility of participants.
 All lodging on the tour is clean and comfortable, although lodging is more basic in remote areas of the Puna.
 Lodging is double occupancy; the single supplement is $1000, subject to availability.